Córdoba: Puentes Destination Guide

 HOW TO GET THERE

-While an overnight bus is the most economic option, flights are also available from all three airports: Ezeiza, Aeroparque, and El Palomar.
+While an overnight bus is the most economic option, flights are also available from local airports: Ezeiza and Aeroparque.
 Buses generally leave from the Retiro terminal; schedules and prices can be found here.
 Expect an eight hour journey that will pass through Rosario along the way.
 By airplane you’ll be there in less than two hours.
 The cheapest way to do this is with the low cost airline Flybondi, but expect long delays and logistical problems as they are a relatively new company with little to no customer service.
 For a more reliable service, pay a little bit more and book in advance with another airline through Despegar.
 We recommend 2-5 days for your visit.

 WHERE TO STAY